Why Horses Aren’t Getting Any Faster

 Primary choices in technology for equine racing surfaces, since forever

-Of course, horses don’t really have any reason to run faster.
+Then, there’s motivation (or lack of it) Horses don’t really have any reason to run faster.
 They’re not interested in setting world records, or training for glory, or to be featured in a reality TV show.
 At best, they’re trying to beat their buddies (and probably wondering what all the fuss is about): as noted by Jerry Seinfeld, below.

-But the biggest problem with horses racing faster is that they may not be able to race any faster.
-That is, their racing at the capabilities of their systems.
-Any more, and the system would just break (which, sadly, it sometimes Horse_powerdoes).
-A really smart biologist from Stanford University named Mark Denny did a great study in 2008, whereby he concluded that there are limits to how fast horses (and humans, and dogs) can go.
+In that regard, a really smart biologist from Stanford University named Mark Denny did a great study in 2008, whereby he concluded that there are limits to how fast horses (and humans, and dogs) can go.
 He concluded that in spite of breeding and training advances, and even the use of performance-enhancing drugs, we’ve pretty much reached those limits in dogs and horses, and are getting there in people.
 CLICK HERE to read the study by Dr. Denny.
+In fact, it kind of makes you wonder about the purpose of all of the drugs used in some racing circles – what’s the point of giving performance-enhancing medications to a horse it if can’t go any faster anyway?